 There are many things that make us unique and distinct – and there are larger, universal things that connect us.
 We all feel emotion.
 We may express it differently based on our culture, personality, and context (many of us would not bring full emotional expression to work, for example) but to be able to work together, solve problems together, and survive and thrive together – we need to strengthen the fundamental connections between us as human beings.
 By asking, with presence and focus on the other, “What’s it like to be you?”, we take ourselves out of the standard narrative of our lives with us as the central character, to focus on the experience of someone else.
-This builds the capacity for empathy, compassion, and, connection that we need to work together effectively so that we can create solutions for our organisations, our communities, and our planet.
+This builds the capacity for empathy, compassion, and, connection that we need to work together effectively in order to create solutions for our organisations, our communities, and our planet.

 To meet the challenges of our organisations, our communities, and our world – the challenges of our lives — we need to work together with others who may look, act, and think differently to us, and to what we’re used to and comfortable with.
-We won’t heal our divisions through anger, fear, and separation.
+We won’t heal our divisions through anger.
 We will only heal them through care and connection.
 This takes courage.
 Remember — we are both different and connected: “If you have come here to help me you are wasting your time, but if you have come because your liberation is bound up with mine, then let us work together.” — Australian Aboriginal Women’s Network